 A culinary education may have the answers you're looking for.
 Take a look at culinary schools located in the states below, and request more information from those that spark your interest:

 The "all-appetizers" concept that was once exclusive to Spanish tapas and Chinese dim sum has reached American shores as well.
 While a traditional culinary education may teach that more is better, chefs are finding that customers prefer to order mini-meals so that they can taste each other's food and sample multiple items.

 Cooking schools have had to change some of their courses to accommodate this new culinary trend.
 Now, in addition to learning how to handle large batches of dishes for catering, culinary students learn the art of making small portions for sampling.
 Modern culinary education requires learning to make everything from tiny desserts that diners mix and match to "sampler flights" that test the range of a chef.

 The Rise of Vacuum Sealing

-Chefs are discovering what their culinary school may have never taught--that vacuum packing food and cooking the sealed meal in simmering water can actually enhance its taste.
-Cooking school students might be surprised to find themselves working with a heavy-duty FoodSaver, but the results please patrons.
+Many chefs are discovering something they may have previously thought impossible: vacuum-packing food and cooking the sealed meal in simmering water can actually enhance its taste.
+Cooking school students might be surprised to find themselves working with a heavy-duty FoodSaver, but the results can be pleasing to patrons.

-The culinary industry is changing in response to globally inspired trends and customer demand.
+The culinary industry changes in response to globally-inspired trends and customer demand.
 Take advantage of a contemporary dining experience and reserve a chef's table or try a themed meal.
-The variety and creativity of this response leaves a wealth of gourmet education for both the culinary student and restaurant patron.
+The variety and creativity of these experiences can create a memorable gourmet experience for both the culinary student and restaurant patron.